 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!

-VOA VIEW: They should be charged.
+VOA VIEW: They had their chance.

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: They should be charged.
+VOA VIEW: They don't.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.